Sivakarthikeyan: 2013–2019: Experimentation in genres and success

 Sivakarthikeyan started the year 2014 with a comedy film Maan Karate produced by A. R. Murugadoss.
-The film featured him as a carefree urban youth who fakes himself as a boxer to impress a girl.
 In 2015, he paired up once again with Durai Senthilkumar for a police action film, Kaaki Sattai.
 The film released on 27 February 2015.
 It was a story about a sincere constable who takes risks to stop black market organ donation and having the aim to become an Inspector.
 He again joined hands with Ponram in the film Rajini Murugan, starring another newcomer Keerthy Suresh.
 The film's producer, N. Linguswamy, ultimately failed to provide Sivakarthikeyan with his salary due to losses incurred by the film's delayed release.
 His film Remo, directed by debutant Bakkiyaraj Kannan and produced by R. D. Raja, featured Sivakarthikeyan playing a lovestruck youth disguising himself as a female nurse to befriend his love interest.
 Sivakarthikeyan's next venture was director Mohan Raja's action-thriller, Velaikkaran, pairing with Nayanthara and featuring Fahadh Faasil as the main antagonist.
 The film, which revolves around an employee fighting against food adulteration in society, was released in 2017 to positive reviews from critics.

 Sivakathikeyan then featured in the 2018 film Seemaraja, collaborating with director Ponram for the third time.
 The film, featuring an ensemble cast including Samantha Ruth Prabhu, Simran, Lal and Soori, released to mixed reviews.
 Later that year, he acted in the film, Kanaa, the directorial debut of Arunraja Kamaraj and the debut film of Sivakarthikeyan's production company Sivakarthikeyan Productions.
 The film features Sivakarthikeyan as a cricket coach, acting alongside Aishwarya Rajesh and Sathyaraj.
 The film was released to highly positive reviews.
 Sivakarthikeyan's first 2019 film was Mr. Local, starring opposite Nayanthara for the second time, which received poor reviews.
 His scenes from Kanaa were reused in the Telugu remake of the film titled Kousalya Krishnamurthy.
 In 2019, Sivakarthikeyan appeared in the family drama film Namma Veettu Pillai, and in a superhero film Hero.